 The Thesis and Dissertation Editor in The Graduate School will review all theses and dissertations to ensure they adhere to The Fayetteville State University Graduate School Guide for the Preparation and Submission of Theses and Dissertations.
-(This document and The Thesis and Dissertation Checklist are posted on the Graduate School Website.)
-After the thesis/dissertation defense and at least three (3) weeks before graduation, the student must submit one (1) copy of the thesis/dissertation to the Thesis and Dissertation Editor in The Graduate School for review.
+(This document and The Thesis and Dissertation Checklist are posted on the Graduate

+School Website.)
+After the student has made the revisions requested in the thesis/dissertation oral defense and at least three (3) weeks before graduation, the student must submit one (1) copy of the thesis/dissertation to The Graduate School for review by the Thesis and Dissertation Editor.
+The thesis/dissertation must be submitted with the Thesis/Dissertation Approval Form with all the required signatures.
 Once the Editor's review is complete, the Graduate School will email the Editor's feedback to the student and Thesis/Dissertation Advisory Committee Chair.
 The student, in consultation with the Advisory Committee Chair, should make the necessary corrections and submit one (1) copy of the revised thesis/dissertation to The Graduate School for verification that the corrections have been made.
 The Graduate School will notify the student and the Advisory Committee Chair when the draft is approved for submission as the final document.